pytest-dev/pytest-order/docs/source/index.rst

    pip install pytest-order

-The latest master can be installed from the GitHub sources:
+The latest main branch can be installed from the GitHub sources:

 .. code:: bash